cointobanks/lifetioncoin-docs/_includes/devdoc/guide_p2p_network.md

 Transactions which are mined into blocks that later become stale blocks may be added back into the memory pool.
 These re-added transactions may be re-removed from the pool almost immediately if the replacement blocks include them.
-This is the case in Dash Core, which removes stale blocks from the chain one by one, starting with the tip (highest block).
+This is the case in Lifetioncoin Core, which removes stale blocks from the chain one by one, starting with the tip (highest block).
 As each block is removed, its transactions are added back to the memory pool.
 After all of the stale blocks are removed, the replacement